PipedreamHQ/docs/docs/destinations/http/README.md

 ## HTTP request and response logs

 Below your code step, you'll see both the data that was sent in the HTTP request, and the HTTP response that was issued.
 If you issue multiple HTTP requests, we'll show the request and response data for each.

+## What if I need to access the HTTP response in my workflow?

+Since HTTP requests sent with `$send.http()` are sent asynchronously, after your workflow runs, **you cannot access the HTTP response in your workflow**.

+If you need to access the HTTP response data in your workflow, [use `axios`](/workflows/steps/code/nodejs/http-requests/) or another HTTP client.

 ## Timeout